Purdue-CS193/homework-0-irisyan2/index.md

+###Iris's First CS193 Homework

+- The class is chill
+- People there are nice
+- It is only once a week
+- The room is airconditioned
+- No tests

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.